 So, after having spent so much money on this system, and not knowing of any good alternatives to reverse osmosis, we decided to just do our best to get minerals into our diet in other ways:

 By adding plenty of sea salt to our food, drinking raw milk, and getting in lots of bone broth.
-Since pretty much everyone is deficient in Magnesium, I take these Magnesium tabs and also supplement with every-other-day Iodine — I tried remembering to use this Magnesium 20 minutes before showering, but rarely did.
+Since pretty much everyone is deficient in Magnesium, I take this Magnesium and also supplement with every-other-day Iodine — I tried remembering to use this this Magnesium oil 20 minutes before showering, but rarely did.
 Getting the kids to take any supplements is like pulling teeth these days.
 We also tried to get the kids, and us, to remember to add mineral drops to our water, but none of us actually did it very often, and they made the water taste weird.

 Over time it began to really bother me that our water had no minerals…